geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 ### Highlights

-- **[Company Updates](#geohot-000009)**: Tinybox "green" units are selling as fast as they can be built (four sold last week).
+- **[Company Updates](#geohot-000009)**: TinyBox "green" units are selling as fast as they can be built (four sold last week).
 The company is working on the AMD contract and needs to establish clear timelines and deliverables.
 - **[Compiler/GEMM Optimizations](#geohot-000157)**: `define_reg` has been unified with `define_local` and `define_global`, simplifying UOPs.
 Work is progressing on generating advanced GEMM kernels ("kernel 3") for AMD GPUs, with a long-term goal of unifying the scheduler and optimizer to support techniques like double buffering and "mega-kernels".
 - **[UOP Refactoring (Expand/Reduce)](#geohot-000952)**: Geohot proposed refactoring the `expand` UOP to be a proper inverse of `reduce` by adding new dimensions with stride zero at the end.
 This change aims to simplify the graph representation and eliminate dimensions of size one.
-- **[MLPerf Llama](#wozeparrot-001851)**: A data loader for the validation set is ready, but the NVIDIA Nemo reference implementation is complex and difficult to follow.
+- **[MLPerf LLaMA](#wozeparrot-001851)**: A data loader for the validation set is ready, but the NVIDIA Nemo reference implementation is complex and difficult to follow.
 The team will need to reverse-engineer its data processing behavior to ensure a compliant submission.
 - **[Viz Tool](#qazalin-002226)**: A new disassembly view has been merged.
 Work is underway to add RDNA3 instruction timings.
 Metal performance counter support is available in a branch but has an undesirable dependency on a full Xcode installation.
 The primary focus is on robust AMD profiling tools.
 - **[AMD Drivers & HCQ](#nimlgen-003411)**: CPU-to-GPU copies are now faster by being integrated into the HCQ graph using pinned memory.
 Fixing beam search issues on the MI350 is a high priority, and there are plans to add these machines to the CI pipeline for driver testing.
 - **[Disk I/O Performance](#geohot-004141)**: Benchmarking shows disk-to-GPU copy speeds are around 9.8 GB/s.
 This is below the hardware's potential, likely due to single-threaded limitations; achieving full speed will require a multi-threaded approach.